 To save the changes, select Save at the end of the Keyboard shortcuts.

-If you are interested in knowing how to enable or disable Game DVR or Game Bar in Windows 10.
+See this post if you are interested in knowing how to enable or disable Game DVR or Game Bar in Windows 10.